jcjorel/webgl/WORK_TODO.md

 Technical constraints:
 - Use Three.js framework.
-- Use a python simple http server to serve the web page (port 8054 w/ TCP reuse option, HTTP header Cache-Control forbidding browser caching, no mime-type guessing).
+- Use a python simple http server to serve the web page (port 8054 w/ TCP reuse option, HTTP header Cache-Control forbidding browser caching, simple hard-coded mime-type guessing from file extension).
 - Background image must fit automatically the web page size (real image size 1920x1088).
 - Put all Javascript and CSS in the HTML page
 - Design it for Chrome latest version browser.